hm-seclab/open-brski/README.md

 This reference implementation can create a voucher from a peusdo-masa, generate domain specific CA certificates from the registrar and generate a domain-valid LDEVID certificate for the pledge.
 The pledge is a simulated "device" that installs these artifacts into a trust-store prototype.

+#### Features
+- Large portions of the crate can not panic.
+I intend to make this crate panic free in the future
+- No unsafe code
+- `Tracing` and `Tracing-Tree` support.

 #### Currently unsupported features and missings

 - MASA URI in Pledge idevid certificate is not supported.
 The MASA uri needs to be set in the configuration file.